-Also, the more serious symptoms of intercostal neuralgia that present with severe symptoms of chest pain, possibly combined with feelings of tightness or pressure, should be evaluated in the emergency room to rule out a possible heart attack.
+Also, the more severe symptoms of intercostal neuralgia that present with severe symptoms of chest pain, possibly combined with feelings of tightness or pressure, should be evaluated in the emergency room to rule out a possible heart attack.

-Additional serious symptoms may include:
+Additional severe symptoms may include:

-- Pain radiating to the left arm, shoulder and back.
+- Pain radiating to the left arm, shoulder, and back.

 - A persistent cough that produces yellowish-green phlegm.

 - Increased heart rate and strength (palpitations).

 - Sudden confusion, dizziness, or loss of consciousness.